Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Best Grasses for Cats

 Lemongrass in small amounts should not pose a serious risk.
-So if it is part of your garden, you most likely don’t need to change it.
+So, if it is part of your garden, you most likely don’t need to change it.
 But if your cat shows an interest in biting or chewing on lemongrass, you may want to replace it with a non-toxic grass for your cat to bite.

-Some good options include oat grass, wheatgrass, and alfalfa—all of these grasses grow easily and are not harmful to your cat’s health.
+Good options include oat grass, wheatgrass, and alfalfa—all of these grasses grow easily and are not harmful to your cat’s health.

 Conclusion